 The /scratch file system uses 180 (one hundred eighty) SSUs to provide 21.6PB of usable disk storage and 963 GB/s IO performance.
 This file system can provide storage for up to 2 million file system objects.

-The Blue Waters development environment include three compiler suites:
+The Blue Waters development environment include four compiler suites:

 The default programming environment is the Cray (